-FIN5060 AP ART STUDIO A/B
+FIN5060 2D AP ART STUDIO A/B

+2D AP Studio Art a year long advanced course.
 Through studio practice, application of design concepts, and informed decision making, students will assemble a body of artwork that demonstrates a high level of quality and growth over time, of content, technique, and process.
 Students will develop mastery in concept, composition, and execution.
-Students will address three components in their portfolios: Quality, Concentration, and Breadth.
+Students will address two components in their portfolios: sustained investigation and selected works.
 Students will submit this body of work to the College Board for grading and possible college credit.
 Students will expand their drawing and two-dimensional design skills and advance their visual communication skills by exploring a variety of design processes and techniques, and compositional and aesthetic concepts.
-Prerequisite: Sculpture & Ceramics I or Drawing & Painting I. Fee required.
+Course fees required.
+Required Prerequisite: Drawing & Painting I or instructor approval.

-FIN5530 ART STUDIO A/B
+FIN5760 3D AP ART STUDIO A/B